 Are These Good For Halloween?

 Absolutely.
-These cookies are the perfect Halloween treat!
+These Keto Pumpkin Cookies with Chocolate Chips are the perfect Halloween treat!
 The color scheme is just fabulous.
 While we make these cookies all season long, there’s a really great way to make them even more festive!
 Recently, our friends at ChocZero came out with these super awesome sugar free chocolate pumpkin chocolates.
 They’re only available for a limited time, so get your hands on them while you can!
 We have an affiliate code that earns us a small commission, and saves you 10% on all orders plus free shipping on orders over $35!
 Sounds like a win for everyone!
 Just use ‘AFullLiving’ at checkout.
 ChocZero provided us with the pumpkins we used in this keto pumpkin chocolate chip cookie recipe, and we are super grateful to be able to try their awesome seasonal products.

 Speaking of, ChocZero also just dropped their brand new peanut butter ghost truffles in time for Halloween!
 Is there anything these guys can’t do?
 We truly love having spooky, festive treats that are sugar free and keto friendly.
 It makes such a difference for us!
 Okay just the packaging alone is so perfect right?